yehric2018/nlp-capstone/report1/entigen-summzarizer.md

 Because this peper uses publicly available models, there isn't much to implement.
 We would have to:

-- Setup environments for each model usinc Conda
+- Setup environments for each model using Conda
 - Setup the original repository
 - Import the publically available dataset